TobseF/impf-bot/README.md

 # Comma separated list of locations.
 # Optional, if you already have a placement code, just add it in square brackets after the place
 locations = 69124 Heidelberg[XXXX-XXXX-XXXX],76137 Karlsruhe

+# Waiting time before checking the next location in seconds [s]
+waitingTime = 120
+# Waiting time for a manual user interaction in minutes [m]
+waitingTimeForUserAction = 15
+# Timeout when searching an element on the page in seconds [s]
+searchElementTimeout = 16
+# Explicit waiting time for browser updates in seconds [s]
+waitingTimeForBrowser = 2

 # Your age.
 Used in age verification field.
 personAge = 42